All Use Cases

 The question isn't whether you need help—it's how to get that help without building the org you specifically avoided.

-Board of One gives you the management capability without the management headcount.
-When you need to think through a strategic decision, you get multi-perspective analysis from expert personas.
+Board of One gives you the thinking without the headcount.
+When you need to think through a strategic decision, you get multi-perspective analysis from expert perspectives.
 When you need a framework, you get one tailored to your context.

 Stay lean.
 Get the thinking.
 Skip the org chart.